Crown Pork Roast

 In a large bowl, whisk together egg, chicken stock and pepper.
 Add stuffing mix, apple and vegetable-herb mixture and stir to combine.
 Set aside.

-After the crown roast has cooked for an hour, remove from oven.
-Fill cavity with the stuffing and return to oven for 1 more hour or until internal temperature of the center of the roast reaches 140°F. The stuffing temperature should be a minimum of 165°F. Remove from oven.
-Increase oven temp to 500°F. Cover roast loosely with foil and let rest for 15 minutes and up to 45 minutes.
-Return to oven until crisp and brown, about 10 minutes.
-Remove from oven and let rest with foil for 15 minutes.
+After the crown roast has cooked for 1 hour, remove from oven.
+Fill cavity with the stuffing and return to oven for 2 more hours or until internal temperature of the center of the roast reaches 140°F. The stuffing temperature should be a minimum of 165°F. Remove from oven.
+Increase oven temp to 500°F. Cover roast loosely with foil and let rest for 20 minutes.
+Return to oven until crisp and brown, about 25 minutes.
+Remove from oven and let rest with foil for 25 minutes.
 (The temperature of the roast will climb to 160°F.)

 Remove foil from rib bones and carve into chops by cutting between ribs.
 Serve immediately.